 Beetles and their larvae are also known to undergo what is called complete metamorphosis.
 This means the insects go through some drastic changes in life phases including egg, larva, pupa (cocoon), and finally an adult beetle.

 In our lives too we have been passed through a number of different stages from childhood till adulthood with lots of experiences that changed us completely over time.

-You should keep this idea in mind when you see beetles around your house or garden because they symbolize what you might have gone through already but not yet realized!
+You should keep this idea in mind when you see beetles around your house (see also beetle in-house meaning) or garden because they symbolize what you might have gone through already but not yet realized!

 Why animal symbolism is important (incl. beetles)

 The general idea behind using such symbolic representations of animals is based on the fact that what we see affects our subconscious mind more than what we hear or what we read.
 Seeing a beetle around you can have an impact on your thoughts and emotions without even realizing it, which is why they are often used in advertising as well to sell products that symbolize specific traits related to the product itself.

 When seen by someone who has been studying entomology (the study of insects), beetles may hold different symbolism than what they represent for other people.
 For example, seeing a dung beetle would trigger feelings of disgust or revulsion because these insects feed directly off animal feces and their presence indicates contamination from waste matter.

 This isn’t how everyone else sees them though; many cultures consider the same species as symbols of good luck since they clear away filth and make way for new things to grow!